Your employees' rights

 Employees do not have to take their full maternity leave.
 But they must take at least the first 2 weeks following the birth.
 This period is known as compulsory maternity leave.

 If they work in a factory, they must take at least the first 4 weeks following the birth.

 You must not discourage the employee from taking all their maternity leave.

 4 weeks before the baby is due

 If the employee is off work because of a pregnancy-related illness within 4 weeks of the date the baby is due, maternity leave begins automatically.
-This is unless you and the employee agree together to delay it (for example, for health and safety reasons).
+This is unless you and the employee agree together to delay it, for example because of health and safety reasons.

 Once maternity leave starts, you must pay them maternity pay instead of sick pay.

 If the baby arrives early, maternity leave and pay starts on the day after the birth.